stormchaserroleplaying/stormchaserRPG/Talents/General/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** Intelligence 20 or +2 species bonus to Intelligence
+#### **Cost:** 15 Character Points<br>**Prerequisite:** Intelligence 20 or +2 species bonus to Intelligence
 You have the cunning of the most prolific scholars, granting the following benefits:
-* When you engage in the Training downtime activity, during resolution, you roll the check with proficiency.
-If you would already roll the check with proficiency, you instead roll the check with expertise.
+* Whenever you make a skill check from the following skills (Arcana, Lore, Nature, or Theology) with proficiency and the highest d20 roll is a 9 or lower, you can treat that roll as a 10.
-* Whenever you make an ability check that uses your Intelligence as is not rolled with proficiency, you can reroll the check, but you must take the result.
+* Whenever you make an ability check that uses your Intelligence, you may reroll a single d20 from your die pool, but you must take the result even if it's lower.

 ## Exalted Awareness